Oneflow-Inc/DLPerf/README.md

 1. ResNet 50 Version 1.5
 2. BERT base

 There are a lot of different implementations of these DNN models, we choose official benchmark source as well as [NVIDIA-DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples).
-In most cases, we avoid to change any scripts and codes from origin.
+In most cases, we avoid changing any scripts and codes from origin.
 If we have to, changes were committed by git and mentioned in the documents.

 More DNN models will be tested in the future.

 ### Benchmark Test Scopes

-Each DNN model of a framework should be tested on a multi-nodes cluster with different batch sizes, enable XLA or not, enable auto mixed precision or not.
+Each DNN model of a framework should be tested on a multi-node cluster with different batch sizes, XLA enabled or not, auto mixed precision enabled or not.

-#### Multi-Nodes and Multi-Devices
+#### Multi-Node and Multi-Device

-We suggest to performance each test with 1-node-1-device, 1-node-8-devices, 2-nodes-16-devices, 4-nodes-32-devices.
+We suggest to perform each test with 1-node-1-device, 1-node-8-devices, 2-nodes-16-devices, 4-nodes-32-devices.

 #### Batch Size